andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ### Behavior

-RichTextArea control utilizes the new capabilities offered by the new **InputMap** design.
+RichTextArea control utilizes the new capabilities offered by the new **InputMap** feature.
 In this design, the control exposes a number of function tags identifying the public methods that convey the behavior.
 There is one public method that corresponds to each function tag, allowing for customization of the behavior when required.

 The table below lists the available function tags: